prototypefund/Digital_Bargeld-docs/api-sync.rst

      an HDKF.
-  *  The encryption should use an ephemeral Curve25519 point that is prefixed to the actual database, and combined with the wallet key via ECDH to create a symmetric secret.
+  *  The encryption should use an ephemeral Curve25519 point that is prefixed to the actual database, and combined with the private wallet key via ECDH to create a symmetric secret.
      With every revision of the wallet (but only real revisions or merge operations), a fresh ephemeral must be used to ensure that the symmetric secret differs every